heliocentrist/klamm/README.md

 # klamm
-A CLI client for Confluent Kafka REST proxy
+A CLI client for Confluent Kafka REST proxy.
+Work in progress.